What is Parole?

 Are victims notified of a parole?

 Yes, victims and their families have the right to be notified if the offender is moved to a less secure correctional facility, granted a temporary or permanent release, escapes from custody, becomes eligible for parole, receives a positive vote for or is denied parole.
-To receive notification of changes in an offender's status from the Parole Board and other state entities, victims, their family members and witnesses must be certified through the state's Criminal History Systems Board under the Criminal Record Information [CORI] law.
+To receive notification of changes in an offender's status from the Parole Board and other state entities, victims, their family members, and witnesses must be registered for Criminal Offender Record Information [CORI].

 What are the benefits of parole?